Lucrezia de' Medici, Duchess of Ferrara: In culture

 A portrait of Lucrezia has survived, now kept in the North Carolina Museum of Art in the city of Raleigh, North Carolina.
 According to some experts, it was the work of Bronzino; according to others, it was painted by Bronzino's nephew Alessandro Allori.
 A copy of this painting is kept in the Palazzo Pitti.
 Other portraits of Lucrezia are in the collections of the Uffizi Gallery and the Ambras Castle; the half-length image in the Uffizi has been attributed to Alessandro Allori.

 There are several medals depicting the Duchess of Ferrara: three works by Pastorino dei Pastorini and one by Domenico Poggini.
 All of them were made to commemorate the wedding of Lucrezia and Alfonso II.

 Shocked at the death of the young Duchess, Bronzino dedicated a posthumous sonnet to her.
 Lucrezia is also the heroine of the dramatic monologue in verse, "My Last Duchess" by Robert Browning, first published under the title "Italy" in 1842, and under the more well-known title in 1845.
+Inspired by Browning's poem, her marriage to Alfonso is the subject of Gabrielle Kimm's 2010 novel His Last Duchess.
 She is also the subject of the 2022 novel The Marriage Portrait by award-winning author Maggie O'Farrell.
-Inspired by Browning's poem, her marriage to Alfonso is the subject of Gabrielle Kimm's 2010 novel His Last Duchess.